PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DS1_IntroductionToDataScience/Day5_Data-Lab/CreativeBrief_Component_Day5_EDA.md

-﻿﻿# Data Science X, Self-Study Day Y: Presentation - Z
+﻿﻿# Data Science X, Data-lab Day Y: Creative Brief Component - Z

-This presentatieon will focus on XXXXXXX.
-We are going to cover YYYYYYYYYYYYYYY and see how we can apply those concepts to create a solution to a component of our data-lab project.
+This data-lab day will focus on XXXXXXX.
+We are going to cover YYYYYYYYYYYYYYY and apply those concepts to create a solution to a component of our data-lab project.

 In case you have any questions please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.

-## 0) Watch or attend the [opening presentation](LINK TO LECTURE MATERIAL HERE)
+## 0) STEP 0
-A DESCRIPTION OF PRESENTATION
+A DESCRIPTION OF ACTIONS TO TAKE

-## 1) MORE LECTURE MATERIAL TO CONSUMER IF RELEVANT
+## 1) ANOTHER STEP
+WITH ANOTHER DESCRIPTION

 ## 2) Next steps: XXXXXXXXXXX
-Now its time for [the creative brief part](LINK TO TODAY COMPONENT TO BE CREATED)!
+In the next self-study/data-lab day we are going to XXXXXXXXXX.
+After which we will creater component YYYYYYYYY for our data-lab project.

 ## Further reading & other relevant information: